averykhoo/recipes/recipes/baked-confectionery/pie-crust.md

 https://www.inspiredtaste.net/22662/flaky-pie-crust-recipe/

-note: make the full recipe, the crust was too thin with half a recipe
+note: the crust was a bit too thin with half a recipe

+another note: it works without any water, but it's a bit more difficult to roll out. roll it out on a large sheet of clingfilm, then use that to transfer it into the pie dish.

 lazy to edit so pasting the whole page here first